-- (1) An application for an authorisation is not taken to have been made unless: - (a) it is made in the manner approved by CASA for that purpose; and - (aa) if CASA has approved a form for the application-it is in the approved form and includes all of the information required by the form; and - (ab) if the application is for an authorisation covered by subregulation 11.033(2), and is made by a person (the agent) on behalf of the applicant for the authorisation-it is accompanied by a declaration by the agent under subregulation 11.033(1); and - (b) it includes all the information required by these Regulations; and - (c) it is accompanied by every document required by these Regulations; and - (d) if a fee is payable for the application-that fee has been paid. - Note: It is an offence to make a false statement in, or supply a false or misleading document with, an application-see the Criminal Code, sections 137.1 and 137.2. - (2) If another provision of these Regulations requires a holder of an authorisation to have an approved manual, an application for such an authorisation is not taken to have been made until the applicant gives to CASA a copy of a draft of an appropriate manual. - (3) For paragraph (1)(aa), CASA may, in writing, approve a form for an application for an authorisation.
+- (1) An application for an authorisation is not taken to have been made unless: - (a) it is made in the manner approved by CASA for that purpose; and - (aa) if CASA has approved a form for the application-it is in the approved form and includes all of the information required by the form; and - (ab) if the application is for an authorisation covered by subregulation 11.033(2), and is made by a person (the agent) on behalf of the applicant for the authorisation-it is accompanied by a declaration by the agent under subregulation 11.033(1); and - (b) it includes all the information required by these Regulations; and - (c) it is accompanied by every document required by these Regulations; and - (d) if a fee is payable for the application-that fee has been paid; and - (e) if unmanned aircraft levy is payable for the application-that levy has been paid.

+Note: It is an offence to make a false statement in, or supply a false or misleading document with, an application-see the Criminal Code, sections 137.1 and 137.2.

+- (2) If another provision of these Regulations requires a holder of an authorisation to have an approved manual, an application for such an authorisation is not taken to have been made until the applicant gives to CASA a copy of a draft of an appropriate manual. - (3) For paragraph (1)(aa), CASA may, in writing, approve a form for an application for an authorisation.